pactus-project/pactus/www/grpc/gen/docs/grpc.md

 #### GetValidatorAddresses <span id="pactus.Blockchain.GetValidatorAddresses" class="rpc-badge"></span>

-<p>GetValidatorAddresses retrieves a list of all validator addresses.</p>
+<p>GetValidatorAddresses retrieves a list of all validator addresses.
+deprecated: It will be removed in a future version.</p>

 <h4>GetValidatorAddressesRequest <span class="badge text-bg-info fs-6 align-top">Request</span></h4>
 Request Message has no fields.